 Stanley Kubrick considered both Robert De Niro and Robin Williams for the role of Jack Torrance but decided against both of them.
-Kubrick didn't think De Niro would suit the part after watching his performance in Taxi Driver (1976), as he deemed De Niro not psychotic enough for the role.
-He didn't think Williams would suit the part after watching his performance in Mork & Mindy (1978), as he deemed him too psychotic for the role.
+Kubrick did not think De Niro would suit the role after watching his performance in Taxi Driver (1976), as he deemed De Niro not psychotic enough for the role.
+He did not think Williams would suit the role after watching his performance on Mork & Mindy (1978), as he deemed him too psychotic for the role.
 According to Stephen King, Kubrick also briefly considered Harrison Ford.

 Every time Jack talks to a "ghost", there's a mirror in the scene, except in the food locker scene.
 This is because in the food locker scene he only talks to Grady through the door.
 We never see Grady in this scene.

 Stanley Kubrick had envisioned Shelley Duvall as his more timid, dependent version of Wendy Torrance from the very beginning.
-However Jack Nicholson after reading the novel, wanted Jessica Lange for the part of Wendy, and even recommended her to Kubrick, as he felt she fit Stephen King's version of the character.
+However, Jack Nicholson after reading the novel, wanted Jessica Lange for the role of Wendy, and even recommended her to Kubrick, as he felt she fit Stephen King's version of the character.
 After explaining the changes he had made, Kubrick convinced him that Duvall was the correct choice, as she best suited the emotionally fragile Wendy he had in mind.
-Many years later, Nicholson told EMPIRE magazine he thought Duvall was fantastic and called her work in the film, "the toughest job that any actor that I've seen had."
+Many years later, Nicholson told Empire magazine he thought Duvall was fantastic and called her work in the film, "the toughest job that any actor that I've seen had".

 Stephen King got the idea for The Shining while his family were staying at the Stanley Hotel in Estes Park, Colorado.
 They were the last guests before it shut down for the Winter.
 He saw a group of nuns leaving the hotel, and it got him thinking that the place had suddenly become godless.
 The King family stayed in Room 217, the haunted room in the novel but Room 237 in the film; a fire hose also resembled a snake (which doesn't appear in the film but does in The Shining (1997) TV mini-series), and King had already been playing around with a story idea about a boy with ESP, so he combined the two plotlines.